BU-KABlab/PANDA-BEAR/documentation/00 Home.md

-# PANDA-SDL Wiki
+# PANDA-BEAR Wiki

 ![PANDA Logo](../PANDAlogo.png)

-Welcome to the PANDA-SDL (Polymer Analysis and Discovery Array - Self-Driving Lab) wiki!
+Welcome to the PANDA (Polymer Analysis and Discovery Array) wiki!
 This wiki provides comprehensive documentation for both end users and developers working with the PANDA system.

 ## What is PANDA?

-PANDA SDL is an open-source self-driving lab developed by the [KABLab](https://www.kablab.org/) at [Boston University](https://www.bu.edu/).
+PANDA is an open-source self-driving lab developed by the [KABLab](https://www.kablab.org/) at [Boston University](https://www.bu.edu/).
 The PANDA electrodeposits and functionally characterizes polymer films using a combination of electrochemical and optical techniques in a novel well plate architecture.

 ## Wiki Navigation